Why I Started Drinking This Every Morning

 Now I’d love to hear from you:

-Have you tried the pink salt weight loss recipe?
+Have you tried the salt water tonic?

 Did you notice a difference in how you feel?